 I am backing throughout Asia (mostly southeast Asia) in February for 6 months solo.
 The places I am really wanting to see are Thailand, Cambodia, Laos, India, Nepal, and possibly Indonesia.
 Of course I will be on a budget that will allow me to travel for 5-6 months not counting the money I will save couchsurfing, volunteering, wooffing, or working.
 I need advice on how to visit each place, where should I start and where should I end??
 Advice on other places I should go to?
 Is 5-6 months enough time?

 I would recommend connecting with other female travellers and work out an itinerary.
 Solo backpacking for a female is not safe if you aren't very familiar with the areas you'll be visiting.
-Get in touch with an organization for female travellers, and see about connecting with others to share the trip. over 6 years ago
+Get in touch with an organization for female travellers, and see about connecting with others to share the trip. about 7 years ago

 It sounds like a fantastic trip!
 You could easily give yourself 1 month in each place and not get bored.
 I'd probably start in India, (Mumbai, south to Goa for a week then head north toward Lumbini and into Nepal), then Thailand (south for a week and then north towards Chiang Rai, Chiang Mai and Udon Ratchitani, across to Laos, down to Cambodia.
 Spend a week north, then head down the Mekong, and if you get a chance, end with a week in Kep.
 Finish it all off with Indonesia (Bali, Nusa Lembongan, Lombok and Flores).

 Couch surfing in these areas can be quite tricky, so really do your homework where you plan to stay.
 There is no doubting your ability to look after yourself, sadly we see too many horror stories with travellers in particular areas.
 The last thing you want to happen is an event to end such an amazing holiday like the one you're planning.